Arctic Monkeys' Whatever People Say I Am, That's What I'm Not tracks ranked from worst to best

-Alex Turner and co's Whatever People Say I Am, That's What I'm Not has some absolute bangers, but what's the best?
+Alex Turner and co's Whatever People Say I Am, That's What I'm Not has some absolute bangers on it, but what's the best?

-Today marks 13 years since Arctic Monkeys' released their debut album Whatever People Say I Am, That's What I'm Not.
+Today marks 14 years since Arctic Monkeys' released their debut album Whatever People Say I Am, That's What I'm Not on 23 January 2006.

 Get our list of all the tracks on the Sheffield rockers' first outing from worst to best, and let us know if you agree in our poll.